rubygarage/rubygarage.github.com/slides/trailblazer/operation.markdown

 end
 ```

-If `User.find_by` returns `nil` operiation obviously will deviate to the failure track.
+If `User.find_by` returns `nil` operation obviously will deviate to the failure track.

 --